emard/ulx3s-misc/examples/oled/micropython/README.md

-    [ ] buffer for all line commands for 1 char send 1 long SPI command instead of many short ones
+    [ ] buffer for all line commands for 1 char send 1 long SPI command instead of many short ones [ ] init sequences for 4 screen orientations